University Summer Camp

 - To provide opportunity to interact with cultural leaders to develop cultural components of lesson topics

-Tribal college faculty and Reservation high school teachers work with university faculty on developing lesson plans and hands-on activities for high school camps in the first week and for Sunday Academy sessions in the second week.
+During the second week of the University Summer Camp, Tribal college faculty and reservation high school teachers work with university faculty on developing lesson plans and hands-on activities to use in the Sunday Academy program the following academic year.